-A rent to own agreement can be an excellent way for a San Diego homeowners to sell their house fast.
+A rent to own agreement can be an excellent way for a San Diego County homeowners to sell their house fast.
 The financial benefits are very rewarding as is the security of a regular income from the property.
-That said, there are some things a seller should be aware of when using a rent to own agreement to sell a house fast in San Diego.
-Keep reading to learn what they are and how you can create a rent to own agreement that will protect your best interest while helping you to sell your house fast in San Diego!
+That said, there are some things a seller should be aware of when using a rent to own agreement to sell a house fast in San Diego County.
+Keep reading to learn what they are and how you can create a rent to own agreement that will protect your best interest while helping you to sell your house fast in San Diego County!

 While the odds of your potential buyers defaulting on the agreement is relatively low, you’ll need to know what to do if it happens.
 Until your potential buyer is able to get a traditional loan and pay off their debt to you, the property will still be in your name.
 Much like a bank, if your tenant isn’t paying, is causing damage to the house, or is somehow defying the agreement set in place, they are running the risk of foreclosure, while you will be able to retain full ownership, holding on to the down payment.